carlynorama/2023January-30DaysNatureOfCode/docs/28-genetic-algorithms/02-to-be-full-normal/notes.md

-Fixes shuffle-patch in previous code by making sure that the array of weights handed off to the selction function actually equals one.
+Fixes shuffle-patch in previous code by making sure that the array of weights handed off to the selection function actually equals one.